EvgeniyJeka/DB-Loader/README.md

 Method:POST
 Example: http://127.0.0.1:5000/add_json/create

+Response on success:

+    {
+    "response": "DB was successfully updated"
+     }

 The provided JSON object must be a list of objects.
 Each object in the list must be composed of simple "key" -"value" pairs, so it can be parsed and placed in SQL table.